Resident Parking permits

 What you’ll need

-You must provide two of the following documents, showing the same name and address on the application form:
+You must provide two (2) documents showing the same name and residential address as listed on your application form.

 • Current driver’s licence